 Santa Fe, New Mexico, is one of the top destinations in the United States' Southwest.
-Santa Fe is a city that embraces its natural environment, a city whose beautiful adobe architecture blends with the high desert landscape.
-A city that is, at the same time, one of America's great art and culinary capitals.
-Santa Fe draws those who love art, natural beauty and those who wish to relax, according to Steve Lewis, spokesperson for the Santa Fe Convention and Visitors Bureau.
+Santa Fe is a city that embraces its natural environment; a city whose beautiful adobe architecture blends with the high desert landscape; a city that is, at the same time, one of America's great art and culinary capitals.
+Santa Fe draws those who love art and natural beauty and those who wish to relax, according to Steve Lewis, spokesperson for the Santa Fe Convention and Visitors Bureau.

 The Plaza, the Heart of Santa Fe

 As the heart of the city and the place where Santa Fe was founded, the Plaza is the city's most historic area.
 Surrounded by museums, historic buildings, restaurants, hotels, galleries, and endless shopping, the Plaza is the place to start understanding Santa Fe.

 There are destinations on this planet that have a certain Oz-like quality about them, where you’re suddenly struck with the sensation of entering another world.
 Kasha-Katuwe Tent Rocks National Monument is just such a place.
 Fortunately, you don’t have to venture somewhere over the rainbow to get to this enchanting New Mexican landscape.
 Tent Rocks is located just 40 miles southwest of Santa Fe.

 This new museum is conveniently located on the Historic Plaza in Santa Fe next to the Palace of the Governors.
 It has permanent and rotating exhibits, as well as archives.
 The exhibits are interesting, vibrant, and interactive.

 Santa Fe has more than 250 galleries and has been rated the second largest art market in the country, after New York City.
 Canyon Road is a historic pathway into the mountains and an old neighborhood that has become the city's center for art with the highest concentration of galleries.